I. Formal Relationship Between the University and Students

 VI.
 BC Freedom of Information and Protection of Privacy Act

-UNBC gathers and maintains information used for the purposes of admission, registration and other fundamental activities related to membership in the UNBC community and attendance at a public postsecondary institution in the Province of British Columbia.
-Information provided to the University by students, and any other information placed into the student record, is protected and used in compliance with the BC Freedom of Information and Protection of Privacy Act (1996).
+UNBC gathers and maintains information used for the purposes of admission, registration and other fundamental activities related to membership in the UNBC community and attendance at a public postsecondary institution in the province of British Columbia.
+Information provided to the University by students, and any other information placed into the student record, is protected and used in compliance with the BC Freedom of Information and Protection of Privacy Act (2014).

-V. General Academic Regulations
+VII.
+General Academic Regulations

 1. Purpose of Academic Regulations